dotlang/language/doc/RFE.md

 ? - We can use the same operator for loading modules at runtime `@`. but it won't be able to use `_`.
 So if load function's input is not compile-time value, it's output must be assigned to some identifiers.

+? - We can reserve `/lang` for language constructs.
+`/core` for core functions.
+`/std` for additional functions.